 On the trail, water can be found at the first waterfall 15 minutes into the hike (it’s dry in the fall though), at the creek crossing when you reach the headwall at the end of the lower basin, and at Ice Lakes.

-Note that you can use these sources as a water supply but you’ll definitely need a water filter.
+Note that you can use these sources as a water supply but you’ll need a water filter.
 Click here to see our recommended HydroBlu water filter for hiking.

 Camping + Accommodation near Ice Lakes